adi-boop/luckxbirthday/README.md

 # luckxbirthday
-App which checks whether your birthday is a palindrome birthday or not.
+A website which can help you to check whether your birthday is lucky or not.